aiplanethub/mini-bootcamp-introduction-to-python-basics-for-data-science/final-assessment/1539-Hands-On Exercise.md

 Don't worry if you don't see a Challenge for this bootcamp in the first few days - we will release them soon.
 In the meantime, make sure you go through all the material of the Bootcamp and attempt the quiz.

-Once the deadline for project submission (25th July) has passed, the next step is to review the work of three of your peers.
+Once the deadline for project submission (25th July 18:29 GMT) has passed, the next step is to review the work of three of your peers.
 You will receive the notebooks to be reviewed through E-mail.
 Evaluate them using the scoring document (also provided in the e-mail), then submit your peer review in the form given below.
 Finishing your peer review constitutes 20% of your final grade.

 Form for submitting your peer review: TBA